Mallear/docker-workshop/README.md

 ENV VARIABLE=default
 ```

 And then define a command to run when starting.
+Note that only one process runs inside the Docker container.

 ```Dockerfile
 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "80"]